Convergence-Society/.github/profile/README.md

-# Odyssey Prime
-A group of energetic minds driven to innovate, build, and make an impact.
+**Convergence Society** : a community of curious and driven minds exploring ideas, building solutions, and advancing technology through collaboration and innovation.